LibrePDF/OpenPDF/README.md

 * Manipulating Existing PDFs: OpenPDF allows you to modify existing PDF documents by adding or removing pages, modifying text, and more.

-* Text and Font Support: You can add text to PDF documents using various fonts and styles.
+* Text and Font Support: You can add text to PDF documents using various fonts and styles, and extract text from PDF files.

 * Graphics and Images: OpenPDF supports the addition of images and graphics to PDF files.